brunofpsilva/BudgetApp/README.md

-# budget-js-course
+# Budget App

+Application that calculate the budget based on incomes and expenses.

+Developed with Javascript, HTML and CSS.

-Jonas Schmedtmann javascript course
+Project from Jonas Schmedtmann javascript course.